-To help you determine whether the people working for you are your employees, get Publication 15-A, Employer's Supplemental Tax Guide.
+If you are not sure whether the people working for you are your employees, see Publication 15-A, Employer's Supplemental Tax Guide.
 That publication has information to help you determine whether an individual is an employee or an independent contractor.
 If you classify an employee as an independent contractor, you can be held liable for employment taxes for that worker plus a penalty.
 An independent contractor is someone who is self-employed.
 You do not generally have to withhold or pay any taxes on payments to an independent contractor.